 - 5.7.
 The Mayor will host the event in question and is free to determine how it shall be provided, subject to the advice of officers as to the necessary consents and permissions, health and safety requirements, food hygiene requirements and the requirements of the Council's insurance policy. - 5.8.
 Where entry to a Mayoral event is being charged for, the proceeds should be paid directly into the Mayor of Kettering Charity account.
 This may be done through pre-payment, electronic bank transfer payment, through a payment app or by cash collection.
-Any payment app must be set up by the Town Council and operated by officers, but can be linked to the Mayor's mobile phone for convenience. - 5.9.
+Any payment app must be set up in the Town Council's name and operated by officers and the Mayor for the duration of their term, but can be linked to the Mayor's mobile phone for convenience. - 5.9.
 Mayoral events remain Town Council events and will badged accordingly, although use of the coat of arms on promotional material is an optional extra.